Plantain mosa

 Plantain mosa is a Nigerian snack which is a component of small chops.
-Other components of small chops include grilled chicken, spring roll, samosa and puff puff.
+Other components of small chops include grilled chicken, spring roll, samosa and puff-puff.

-Mosa is similar to the Ghanaian Tatale except that it is made with over-ripe plantain, eggs and flour while the latter is made with same plantain, ginger and spices.
-Puff Puff and Mosa are also similar except that Mosa has the taste of Plantain.
+Mosa is similar to the Ghanaian tatale except that it is made with over-ripe plantain, eggs and flour, while tatale is made with plantain, ginger and spices.
+Puff-puff and mosa are also similar except that mosa has the taste of plantain.

-Some other ingredients used in making plantain Mosa include onion, vegetable oil, bonnet pepper and yeast.
-The mashed plantain is deep fried until brown alongside other ingredients; Mosa can also be eaten as breakfast at home.
+Some other ingredients used in making plantain mosa include onion, vegetable oil, bonnet pepper and yeast.
+The mashed plantain is deep-fried until brown alongside other ingredients; mosa can also be eaten as breakfast.